-Where am--, she found herself answering the question before it was fully formed.
+Where am--, she answered the question before it had formed.
 Home, I’m home.

-“What time is it?” she asked aloud, groggily.
+“What time is it?” she asked aloud, rubbing her eyes.
 No one answered.
 Though that wasn’t a surprise.
-There hadn’t been anyone to answer in over a year.
+There had been no one to answer in over a year.
 She pressed the snooze button hard as her body hit the sheets once more.
 Surely she could sleep for ten more minutes.
 Ten minutes won’t hurt.
-Her eyes closed and she began silently running through all the things she had to do before church.
+Her eyes closed, and she began silently running through all the things she had to do before church.
 Church… She shuddered at the thought.
 Do I have to…?
 But before she could finish the thought, her mother’s voice echoed from her childhood: Yes, you have to.
 You’re the pastor!

 After her glasses were in their proper location, she reached for the Book.
-It had seen better days and although she knew she needed a new one, she couldn’t bear to let it go.
+It was tattered, with pieces of leather peeling off the cover.
+And though she knew she needed a new one, she couldn’t bear to let it go.
 There was something sacred about this book.
 Verses were underlined.
-Scribbles covered the margins.
-And they weren’t only her own, her father’s handwriting was like graffiti on nearly every page.
+Scribbles ran along every margin.
+And they weren’t only her own, her father’s handwriting was scrawled like graffiti on every page.
 He had given it to her the night she shared her call with him.
 He was a man who spent hours at his desk, flipping through pages and writing furiously both in the Book itself and in countless notebooks.
 She loved to watch him work.
 She’d seen him pore over the books that lined the old, wooden bookshelves in his office.
-He spent hours there: preparing sermons, writing little tracts, calling his parishioners – all done with the soundtrack of some symphony or concerto, accompanied by the hisses and pops of scuffed vinyl.
+He spent hours there: preparing sermons, writing little tracts, calling his parishioners–all done with the soundtrack of some symphony or concerto, accompanied by the hisses and pops of scuffed vinyl.